 One of the best ways to make sure you know how much money you’re saving up is by starting an account for your child to open when they turn eighteen or need the money.

-Use the account to keep track of how much you’ve saved so far and how long you’ve got left to go.
+You can link the account with the Offspring Savings app and keep track of how much you’ve saved so far and how long you’ve got left to go.
+This can help you to save for your children’s future and give them the best start in life.